Question from Mariana: I just got my first smartphone and I love how I can use it as a camera!

 1 – First, open the control center…

-If your phone is equipped with a Home button, swipe up from the bottom of edge the screen.
+If your phone is equipped with a physical ‘Home’ button, swipe up from the bottom of edge the screen.

-If your phone is has Face ID, swipe down from the top-right corner of the screen.
+If your phone doesn’t have a ‘Home’ button, swipe down from the top-right corner of the screen.

 2 – Tap the Screen Location Lock icon (it looks like a lock with a round arrow around it).